opencomputeproject/SAI/doc/SAI-Proposal-IPv6_Segment_Routing-1.md

 ### SID List Object APIs
 #### Vendor Support Advertisement

-Included is also a way for vendors to advertise device support include the number of segments and TLV types that can be originated
+The switch attribute is a way for vendors to advertise device support include the number of segments and TLV types supported

-    SAI_SWITCH_ATTR_SEGMENTROUTE_MAX_SEGMENTS
-    SAI_SWITCH_ATTR_SEGMENTROUTE_MAX_SIDLISTS
+    SAI_SWITCH_ATTR_SEGMENTROUTE_MAX_SID_DEPTH
     SAI_SWITCH_ATTR_SEGMENTROUTE_TLV_TYPE

 > Note: NSH Carrier and Padding TLVs were not included in this first draft